-The implementation of Law 3371/2005 for Emporiki was made in accordance with Law 3455/2006.
-According to this law, the pensioners and insured members of Emporiki, who were insured for supplementary pensions in Supplementary Insurance Fund for the Personnel of Commercial Bank of Greece were absorbed by I.K.A-E.T.E.A.M. and ETAT on 18 April 2006.
-In accordance with a special economic study, as stipulated by Law 3371/2005 and subsequently ratified by law, Emporiki had to pay a total amount of specific contributions for the pensioners to I.K.A-E.T.E.A.M and ETAT in ten annual interest bearing instalments, which were fully paid in January 2014.
-In addition, in accordance with the amendments of Law 3455/2006, with respect to the current insured members who were hired until 31 December 2004 by Emporiki, the social contributions that are paid over the service life for the supplementary pension are larger compared to the respective contributions which are stipulated by E.T.E.A.M.
+In addition, in accordance with the amendments of Law 3455/2006, with respect to the employees who have been insured members and were hired until 31 December 2004 by Emporiki, the social contributions that are paid over the service life of said employees for the supplementary pension are larger compared to the respective contributions which are stipulated by law compared to other salaried employees.
 These arrangements were the subject of an investigation concerning the possible application of state aid by the European Commission (decision N597/2006-Greece: Reform of the organisation of the supplementary pension regime in the banking sector), which concluded that such arrangements did not constitute state aid, given the methodology followed by the special economic studies was adhered to.